SaiDeepthiKonanki/csharp-dsa-learning/README.md

 # C# Data Structures and Algorithms Learning Repository

 Welcome!
 This repo tracks my journey mastering Data Structures and Algorithms using C#.
-It contains weekly topics, problem solutions, and resources to prepare for software engineering interviews.
+It contains weekly topics, problem solutions, and resources.

 ## Structure